Frank W. Ockenfels III

-Frank W. Ockenfels III (referred to professionally as Frank Ockenfels 3) is an American photographer, artist, and director who is best known for his portraits of prominent celebrities like David Bowie, Angelina Jolie, Kurt Cobain and numerous others.
-He has also done promotional photography for films and television shows like Breaking Bad, House of Cards, Harry Potter and Pirates of the Caribbean among many others.
+Frank W. Ockenfels III (referred to professionally as Frank Ockenfels 3) is an American photographer, artist, and director known for his portraits of figures including David Bowie, Angelina Jolie, David Lynch, Alicia Keys, and Kurt Cobain.
+He directed music videos for artists such as Alice in Chains, Better Than Ezra, Everclear and Local H, and shot over 200 album covers for artists such as Bruce Springsteen, Sting, Willie Nelson, Wilco, Busta Rhymes, Queen Latifah, Garbage, No Doubt, Soundgarden, and Tom Waits.
+Ockenfels has also done promotional photography for films and television shows such as Breaking Bad, House of Cards, Harry Potter, Pirates of the Caribbean, and Interview with the Vampire, among others.

 Early life and education

 Ockenfels was born in West Chester, Pennsylvania but grew up in Lockport, New York, a suburb of Niagara Falls.
-His interest in photography was spurred as a child, and he often photographed classmates in junior high and high school.
+His interest in photography began in childhood, and he often photographed classmates in junior high and high school.
 He was the yearbook photographer during his senior year of high school.
 After high school in 1978, Ockenfels applied to and studied at the School of Visual Arts in New York City.